Note: This policy is subject to change at any time. Please check all AHN Policies on a regular basis for updates.

-This document outlines the AHN policy on grievance and the procedures to be followed if a student or host feel that their problem cannot be resolved by general communication between themselves.
+This document outlines the AHN policy on grievance and the procedures to be followed if a Guest or Host feels their problem cannot be resolved by general communication between themselves.

-The emphasis in responding to a complaint between a student and a host should be focused on fair and efficient resolution, not retribution or retaliation.
+The emphasis in responding to a complaint between a Guest and a Host should be focused on fair and efficient resolution, not retribution or retaliation.
 It is expected therefore that all parties direct their efforts towards addressing the matters in dispute at the first available opportunity.

 Harassment may be sexual in nature or based on gender, race, disability or sexual preference.
-It includes behaviour that intimidates, offends, degrades or humiliates.
+It includes behavior that intimidates, offends, degrades or humiliates.

 Discrimination occurs when a person is treated less favorably than another person because of certain attributes (direct discrimination), or when a requirement that is the same for everyone has an unfair effect on some people because of an attribute, such as race, gender or disability (indirect discrimination).

-Bullying behaviour is described as the repeated less favourable treatment of a person by another or others, which may be considered unreasonable and inappropriate practice.
-It includes behaviour that intimidates, offends, degrades or humiliates.
+Bullying behavior is described as the repeated less favorable treatment of a person by another or others, which may be considered unreasonable and inappropriate practice.
+It includes behavior that intimidates, offends, degrades or humiliates.

 When investigating a complaint, the number of people who know of the matter should be kept to an absolute minimum.
-Only those directly involved e.g. student, host and supervisor should be informed in the first instance.
+Only those directly involved e.g. Guest, Host and supervisor should be informed in the first instance.

 Every person who becomes aware of the alleged complaint has a duty to maintain confidentiality and should be made aware of this.

 Complaints and their investigation should be carried out in good faith.
-Students and hosts involved in a complaint should not be motivated by malice or ill will.
+Guests and Hosts involved in a complaint should not be motivated by malice or ill will.

-The supervisor who looks into a complaint between a student and host fairly and thoroughly, limiting his or her investigation to matters of relevance to the complaint and adhering to the confidentiality principle, will be acting in good faith.
+The supervisor who looks into a complaint between a Guest and Host fairly and thoroughly, limiting his or her investigation to matters of relevance to the complaint and adhering to the confidentiality principle, will be acting in good faith.

 The preferred method of complaint resolution is any complaint settled informally, where practicable.
 There are at least two perspectives to a complaint and opportunities for these to be aired need to be provided.
 This needs to be done without prejudging, forming conclusions without all the facts, or predetermining any outcomes.

 Informal processes are not about blaming or finding fault; they are about attempting to resolve the complaint.
-In many instances the relative informality encourages both student and host to be more honest and to feel that they do not have to defend or justify themselves as they would have to in a more formal investigation process.
+In many instances the relative informality encourages both Guest and Host to be more honest and feel they do not have to defend or justify themselves as they would have to in a more formal investigation process.
 They are not, however, appropriate in all instances.

-The AHN community should ensure all students and hosts have the contact details for their supervisor should they have concerns or grievances about any aspect of their homestay placement; in particular, if damage has been caused to the home or facilities in the home.
+The AHN community should ensure all Guests and Hosts have the contact details for their supervisor should they have concerns or grievances about any aspect of their homestay placement; in particular, if damage has been caused to the home or facilities in the home.

-Where informal methods of resolving the matter do not satisfy the student or host or are inappropriate, and the grounds and context of the complaint require further investigation a formal process will be instigated if this is what the complainant requests.
+Where informal methods of resolving the matter do not satisfy the Guest or Host or are inappropriate, and the grounds and context of the complaint require further investigation, a formal process will be instigated if this is what the complainant requests.

-At all stages in this process the student or hosts are entitled to have a support person present.
-A student may prefer to have an interpreter or friend whose English is at a higher level than their own.
-The support person is not an advocate and should not advocate on behalf of the student.
-Similarly, if a host is more comfortable with a support person then this must be allowed.
+At all stages in this process the Guest or Host are entitled to have a support person present.
+A Guest may prefer to have an interpreter or friend whose English is at a higher level than their own.
+The support person is not an advocate and should not advocate on behalf of the Guest.
+Similarly, if a Host is more comfortable with a support person then this must be allowed.

 Procedures for Dealing with Complaints

-During the initial interview with the student and host seek information from them including:
+During the initial interview with the Guest and Host, seek information from them including:

 Records need to be kept of all conversations, telephone calls and meetings as follows: